DilipRenkila/converter/README.md

 This repository provides an http api written in Golang that takes the price in one currency and converts it to other currencies.

-The API provides a single endpoint `/convert?amount=<amount>&currency=<currency>` that wraps up a call to fixer.io API to return a JSON or XML array of amounts converted to other currencies for a given ammount and currency.
+This api provides a single endpoint `/convert?amount=<amount>&currency=<currency>` that wraps up a call to fixer.io  to return a JSON or XML array of amounts converted to other currencies for a given ammount and currency.

 ### Project Structure

 ```
+├── converter
+│   ├── handlers.go          - provides http handler functions.
+│   ├── httputils.go           - provides XML and JSON wrapper functions.
+│   └── utils.go                  - provides internal functions for calling the fixer.io API.
+├── main.go                     - provides the server and handler initalization.
+├── main_test.go
 ├── README.md
-├── internal
-│   └── repos
+└── shipwallet.iml
-│       ├── repos.go         - provides internal functions for calling the GitHub API
-│       └── repos_test.go    - tests the internal function ("mocking" out the GitHub API calls)
-├── main.go                  - provides the server and handler initalization
-└── main_test.go             - tests the handler ("mocking" out the internal function calls)

 ```

 ### Getting Started

+####Install Prerequisites
 - `go get github.com/diliprenkila/converter/converter`
 - `go get github.com/gorilla/mux`
 - `go get github.com/Diggernaut/mxj`

-### Building code

-$ cd shipwallet2 && go build
+- `go run main.go`

-### Running code
+#### Running tests

-$ ./shipwallet2
+- `go run main.go`

-### Example (json, default)
+#### Example (json, default)

       Request: